brendanmcc02/film-rec/notes.md

+# what I was doing last

+figure out what tf is going on with weights

 # Advanced Recommendation Algorithm Part 2

 A problem with the initial iteration of the recommendation algorithm was that it was an 'all-in-one'.
 It tried to